exponea/exponea-android-sdk/Documentation/firebase.md

   uri: android-sdk-push-notifications
 content:
   excerpt: >-
-    Integrate Firebase Cloud Messaging in your app to support Engagement push notifications on Android devices
+    Integrate Firebase Cloud Messaging in your app to support Marketing push notifications on Android devices
 ---